-Here is the GRiD keyboard & Teensy connected to a single board computer that is driving the GRiD display.
+Here is the GRiD keyboard & Teensy connected to a Raspberry Pi that is driving the GRiD display.

 The Teensy LC code for interfacing to a PC is called 1550_PC_Version.ino.
 The code for interfacing to a Raspberry Pi is called 1550_Pi_Version.ino.
 Both are at my GitHub Repo.